 Firstly, it is best to avoid situations where there are excessive background noises, you can make a judgement on how loud peripheral noises are if you are having to raise your voice in order to be heard.
 Other red flags are if you struggle to hear the person next to you or if you experience pain in your ears.
 Prolonged noise exposure in these environments can cause permanent damage to your hearing.
 To keep your ears healthy, it is recommended you minimise your time in areas with high noise pollution.

 If you work in a particularly noisy environment it is the duty of your employer to make changes to your working conditions to reduce as much noise pollution as possible.
-This can be done by changing the job / machinery you work on.
-Making sure you are not exposed to loud noises for prolonged periods.
+This can be done by changing the job/machinery you work on.
+Make sure you are not exposed to loud noises for prolonged periods.
 Your employer must provide you with hearing protection if it’s required.